SigmanGroup/ullmann_project/README.md

 Welcome to the Ullmann Project repository, a comprehensive resource for the research and data related to our project.
 This repository includes Cartesian coordinates of optimized geometries, an Excel file featuring both experimental and computed data, and the Jupyter notebook utilized throughout the project.

-For in-depth information, please consult our manuscript on ChemRxiv: [Ullmann Project Manuscript](https://chemrxiv.org/engage/chemrxiv/article-details/6532eb5cc3693ca993c1ce40).
+For in-depth information, please consult our associated manuscript on ChemRxiv: [Ullmann Project Manuscript](https://chemrxiv.org/engage/chemrxiv/article-details/6532eb5cc3693ca993c1ce40).

 ## Contents